ligandro/Football-Viz-for-Twitter/README.md

 &nbsp; &nbsp; [04 - Automated Match Reporting](#04---automated-match-reporting) <br>
 &nbsp; &nbsp; [05 - Automated Competition Reporting](#05---automated-competition-reporting)

-### 01 - World Cup 2018 Box to Box Midfielder Analysis
+### 11-Bar , Shots (On target %)

-**Summary**: Use Statsbomb data to define the most effective box to box midfielders at the 2018 World Cup.
-Throughout the work a number of custom metrics are used to score central midfielders in ball winning, ball retention & creativity, and mobility.
-A good box to box midfielder is defined as a central midfielder that excels in each of these areas.
-Of key interest in this work is the use of convex hulls as a proxy for player mobility / distance covered.
-The work also includes the development of a number of appealing visuals, as shown below.
+**Summary**: Use Fbref data to plot bars of shots taken by the 20 Premier League clubs in a season.
+Also shown is the percentage of shots on target.
+Good teams take a high no of shots and have a good percentage of them on target.
+Not a decisive measure of a team's attacking prowess but still

 <p align="center">
   <img width="29%" src="./data_directory/misc_data/images/top_12_progressive_passers.png"> &nbsp &nbsp